bobmonsour/11tybundle.dev/content/blog/2023/11ty-bundle-24.md

 ---
 bundleIssue: 24
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - Snowfall edition...Can you say 3.0 alpha?
-And 2 releases, 2 starters, 7 posts, and 10 sites to see."
+  title: "Issue {{ bundleIssue }} - Snowfall edition...Can you say 3.0 alpha?"
   description: "Welcome to Issue {{ bundleIssue }} of the 11ty Bundle."
 date: 2023-12-17
 tags: